Accelerated Bachelor's to Master's in Computer Science

 The CIS department offers an accelerated B.S. and M.S. program in Computer Science, designed to allow students to complete both undergraduate and graduate degrees in a shortened time frame.
 Students accepted into the program begin graduate course work in their senior year that is double-counted toward both the B.S. and M.S. degrees.
 Up to three graduate courses (9 units) may be taken during their undergraduate study, leaving 24 units (of the 33 units required for the M.S. degree) to be completed during their graduate study.
 All students in the accelerated program are required to do a master’s thesis (6 units).
 A bachelor's degree will be awarded after all degree requirements for the B.S. in Computer Science are met.
 Students who do not complete the bachelor's portion of the program or who do not maintain a required 3.3 GPA may not remain in the accelerated program.
 Students must earn a "B" or better in the graduate level, double-counted courses.

-an overall average GPA of 3.3 or better
+a cumulative GPA of 3.3 or better

 completed a proposed Degree Completion Plan (DCP) that satisfies the accelerated major requirements